NickCellino/reinforcement-learning-exercises/README.md

 # Reinforcement Learning: An Introduction

-This repository contains exercises from [Reinforcement Learning: An Introduction (Second Edition)](https://mitpress.mit.edu/books/reinforcement-learning) by Richard S. Sutton and Andrew G. Barto.
+This repository contains (some of the) programming exercises from [Reinforcement Learning: An Introduction (Second Edition)](https://mitpress.mit.edu/books/reinforcement-learning) by Richard S. Sutton and Andrew G. Barto.
 Each subdirectory in this project contains an overview of a topic covered in the book, the results from the exercises, and Python code for the exercises.
+There are also reproductions of some of the figures from the book and Python code to go along with them as well.

 This is a work in progress.